Why get a Home Survey Report?

 We can provide a valuation for this purpose and we are used to producing reports that comply with the family procedure rules if the matter should proceed to court.

-If you are placing your property into your SIPP we provide a Valuation Report on your property as required by your pension provider.
+If you are placing your property into your SIPP/SASS, we provide a Valuation Report on your property as required by your pension provider.

 Capital Gains Tax Valuation